cpoile/dotfiles/README.md

 you can also just individually symlink the contents of each directory directly into your home.

-If this is a new Ubuntu box and you want the full emacs experience: install git, clone this repo into `~/dotfiles` and
+If this is a new Ubuntu box and you want the full ~~emacs~~ neovim experience: install git, clone this repo into `~/git/dotfiles` (or wherever you keep your git repos) and

 ``` sh
 make ubuntu-aarch64